The Leader Nobody Prepared You to Be

 You have a choice.

 Keep managing.
 Keep performing.
 Keep white-knuckling your way through.
-And stay in the 83% of executives who suffer in silence, fearing that seeking help will damage their career, or get help and transform your pain and suffering into your biggest breakthrough yet!
+And stay among the majority of executives who, according to the APA, fear that seeking help will cost them their career, OR get support, and transform your pain and suffering into your biggest breakthrough yet.

 Stop pretending you're invincible, and start building genuine unwavering presence.